On the representation of Boolean and real functions as Hamiltonians for quantum computing: Representing -bit Functions as Diagonal Qubit Hamiltonians

 \subsection{Pseudo-Boolean Functions and Constraint Satisfaction Problems}

-Real functions on $n$-bits are similarly represented as Hamiltionans via the Fourier transform.
+Real functions on $n$ bits are similarly represented as diagonal Hamiltonians via their Fourier expansion.
 Every such function $f\in\mathcal{R}_n$ may be expanded (non-uniquely) as a weighted sum of Boolean functions, possibly of exponential size.
 By linearity of the Fourier transform, the Hamiltonian $H_f$ is given precisely by the corresponding weighted sum of the Hamiltonians representing the Boolean functions.
 Moreover, the Hamiltonian $H_f$ is unique, so different expansions of $f$ as sums of Boolean functions must all result in the same $H_f$.

 The Fourier coefficients are again given by the inner product (\ref{eq:innerProduct}) with the parity functions $ \chi_S$,